sormuras/bach/doc/tool/Tool.md

 compile and link an example application.

-In order to execute command-line tools programmatically, the `ToolProvider` interface providing a way invoke tools without necessarily starting a new VM was introduced in Java 9.
+In order to execute command-line tools programmatically, the `ToolProvider` interface was introduced in Java 9.
+It provides a way invoke tools without necessarily starting a new VM.

 Leveraging the "Launch Single-File Source-Code Programs" feature of JDK Enhancement Proposal (JEP) 330 a standalone tool-running program called `Tool.java` is developed in seven steps.

-Abstractions being introduced are:
+Three abstractions are introduced along the way:

+- `ToolFinder` A finder of tools.
+Similar to what `ModuleFinder` is to `ModuleReference`.
 - `ToolRunner` A runner of tools.
 Uses `ToolFinder` and provides run time context.
-- `ToolFinder` A finder of tools.
-Similar to what `ModuleFinder` is to `ModuleReference`.
 - `ToolOperator` An extension of `ToolProvider` to run tools within a tool run.

 ## Tools, Options, Examples